-If you’re moving into a unfurnished flat, you’ll need to think about buying furniture, kitchen utensils, plates, cutlery, cushions, lamps, desks, chairs, etc. Doing a big shop at somewhere like Ikea can work out pretty cheap compared to more high-end retailers, but there is another way to cut these costs even further….
-Why buy everything if you could get it for free!
+If you’re moving into an unfurnished flat, you’ll need to think about buying furniture, kitchen utensils, plates, cutlery, cushions, lamps, desks, chairs, etc. Doing a big shop somewhere like Ikea can work out pretty cheap compared to more high-end retailers, but there is another way to cut these costs even further… Why buy everything if you could get it for free!

 Shop Around for The Best Deals

 When it comes to anything from your internet provider to your energy supplier or your school supplies – you should always shop around to get the best deal.
 Different suppliers will always compete with each other to win new customers and you can find some amazing deals out there if you’re willing to put in a little time and effort finding the best option instead of going with the first solution you come across.
 As well as using this approach when setting up your utilities like gas and electricity, you should do the same when setting up your internet and buying any tech equipment you will need for your academic studies.
-A good laptop and stationary is essential for researching and writing papers, especially if you will be expected to write my essays online.
+A good laptop and stationery are essential for researching and writing papers.
 Many universities now ask students to submit their coursework online, so having a decent laptop and a good internet connection is essential.

 Think About a Side Hustle